 7 mindboggling reasons why you should avoid plastic surgery

-It is okay to opt for plastic surgery if you want or if necessary, but you may want to know it comes with high risks.
-It is important to learn about the side effects of plastic surgery before going under the knife.
+It is okay to opt for plastic surgery if you want or if necessary; however, it comes with some risks.
+Learn about the side effects of plastic surgery before going under the knife.

 Scrolling through social media could make you feel like the “most imperfect human” on earth.